“Framers of 1325” Series: Dr. Peter Wallensteen

 Women In International Security: Shaping the Future

 Shaping the future requires us to look back into the past to identify successes, achievements, and shortcomings.
 In the particular case of the UN Security Council Resolution (UNSCR 1325), it also requires us to examine key actors, what they brought to the table, the methods they used, and who they partnered with.
-This way, it is easier to incorporate the “missing links” (i.e., sidelined actors) moving forward, including by using modern technology which was not available 25 years ago.
+This way, it is easier to incorporate the “missing links” (i.e., sidelined actors) moving forward, including by using modern technology that was not available 25 years ago.

 For global NGOs especially, it is essential to incorporate women’s experiences and indigenous knowledge from the so-called “third world” in peace and security efforts at the community and national levels.
 It is also important to note that women’s participation in peace and security is for the benefit of all citizens–young and old, and the usually marginalized.
 These experiences constitute women, peace, and security (WPS) in all nations leading to our global world.